The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

-Katherine smiled at him with the same warmth she’d shown me earlier.
+She smiled at him with the same warmth she’d shown me earlier.
 “We’ll see ourselves out.
-It’s been a pleasure as always, Officer Sanders.”
+It’s been a pleasure, as always, Officer Sanders.”

 He snorted and waved a hand in dismissal.
 “Sure it has.”

 I rose from my chair and followed her into the hallway.
-“I really want to high-five you right now,” I said.
+“I really want to high-five you right now,” I whispered.